angular/angular-phonecat/README.md

 ### step-2

 - Convert the static html list into dynamic one by:
-  - creating `PhoneListCtrl` controller for the application
+  - creating `PhoneListCtrl` controller for the application.
   - extracting the data from HTML, moving it into the controller as an in-memory dataset.
   - converting the static HTML document into an Angular template with the use of the `ngRepeat` directive which iterates over the dataset of phones.
     `ngRepeat` clones its contents for each instance in the dataset and renders it into the view.
-- Add a simple unit test to show off how to write tests and run them with Karma
+- Add a simple unit test to show off how to write tests and run them with Karma.

 ### step-3